krzysztofzablocki/Sourcery/README.md

 - JSON coding
 - NSCoding and Codable

-It's trivial to write new templates to remove boilerplate thats specific to your projects.
+It's trivial to write new templates to remove boilerplate that is specific to your projects.

 ## How To Get Started
 There are plenty of tutorials for different uses of Sourcery: